forcedotcom/salesforcedx-vscode/docs/_articles/en/getting-started/java-setup.md

 MacOS:

-For Mac OS X 10.5 or later, run `/usr/libexec/java_home` in your terminal to get the default JDK location.
+For Mac OS X 10.5 or later, run `/usr/libexec/java_home` in your Terminal to get the default JDK location.
 To find all installed JDKs, use `/usr/libexec/java_home -V`.

 ```json
 {